Pczrk/BasketSplitterOR-Tools/README.md

 ```maven
 mvn test
 ```
-## Approach
-Instead of making algorithm with branch and bound approach I used already written tools that use that approach since I could use any library.
 ## Mathematical description
 Firstly with model 1 I find optimal number of delivery types for given items.
 Then for all delivery types, that given items can be shipped I run model 2.